Cooperative coevolution of real predator robots and virtual robots in the pursuit domain: Conclusions

 However, to be simple, the coordination priority scheduler was designed based on the subpopulation indexes, which indicates that the real predator robots move in a fixed sequential order.
-This may be unreasonable when it is better to firstly move one specific predator which blocks others' way.
-In addition, predators move sequentially, rather than synchronously, will deteriorate the pursuit efficiency when the predators swarm get larger.
-Therefore, two works need to be done in the future work: one is to improve the coordination scheduler towards the synchronous cooperation based on parallel computing by learning from experiences; the other one is to study the memory inheritance strategy in dynamic optimization problems as mentioned before.
+This may be unreasonable when it is better to firstly move one specific predator which blocks others' ways.
+In addition, predators move sequentially, rather than synchronously, will deteriorate the pursuit efficiency when the swarm of predators gets larger.
+Therefore, three works need to be done in future: one is to study the memory inheritance strategy in dynamic optimization problems as mentioned in Section \ref{section_experiment_1_setup}; one is to implement the parallel update and evaluation for the virtual robots; one is to improve the coordination scheduler towards the synchronous cooperation based on parallel computing by learning from experiences.